wechuli/sql-for-data-science/t-sql/notes.md

 Pivoting data is rotating data from a rows-based orientation to a columns-based orientation.
 Distinct values from a single column are projected across as headings for other columns - may include aggregation.
 Use PIVOT to re-orient a rowset by generating multiple columns from values in a single column

 Unpivoting data is rotating data from a columns-based orientation to a rows-based orientation.
 Spreads or splits values from one source row into one or more target rows.
 Use UNPIVOT to re-orient multiple columns in an existing rowset into a single column.

+## Updating Data in a Table

+- MERGE modifies data based on a condition
+    - When the source matches the target
+    - When the source has no match in the target
+    - When the target has no match in the source